sheltongabe/json_util/README.md

 Install for the project should be fairly straight forward, depending on your setup.
 The simplest is one that mirrors that of a unix based system, which is how I myself designed the library to be used and implemented.
 My directories are for example:
+Preformatted
 >	bin/				-> Any binary or executables generated
 >	build/			   -> All of the build and compile files, navigate to this and run "cmake .."
 >	docs/			   -> Where the documentation is stored
->	include/		 -> Global include for your src too, and cmake will copy the required headers into a folder named json
+>	include/		 -> Global include for your src too, and cmake will copy the required headers into a folder named json_util
 >	lib/				  -> Where the library is outputed, and any other libraries used would be placed
->	src/				 -> Your source code for the project
+>	src/				 -> Your source code for the library
->		json/		    -> The source code for the json library
+>	test/				 -> Code to test, and store the results for the test
 >		...
 >	...

-The idea is you copy the src/json/ directory into your src/, then just make sure you set the CMAKE_ARCHIVE_OUTPUT_DIRECTORY to lib/, and add_subdirectory for json/ in your src/.
+The idea is you clone the repo into your src/, then just make sure you set the CMAKE_ARCHIVE_OUTPUT_DIRECTORY to lib/, and add_subdirectory for json_util/ in your src/.
 An example can be this project.

 Explantions out of the way, to directly copy this project and see an example in action:
+Preformatted
 >git clone ...							  // Clone the project to a chosen directory
 >cd project								// Navigate into the project
 >mkdir build && cd build/	// make and navigate into the build directory